Enveloppe/mkdocs-publisher-template/README.md

 </p>

 # TLDR
-1. Install / update with `pip install obs2mk --upgrade`
+1. Install / update with `pip install obs2mk --upgrade` (useless if used with [Obsidian Plugin](https://github.com/Mara-Li/obsidian-mkdocs-publisher-plugin))
 2. Template the blog, clone it and configure the blog.
 3. Configure the script (first run)
 4. Add `share: true` in Obsidian's note frontmatter